MOTORCYCLING IN ICELAND HIGHLIGHTS

 Group Experience

-We met up with others in the group at some services a bit further along and exchanged our stories.
-We weren’t the only two to get blown over, and every single rider had a shared “that was scary” experience of the conditions that morning.
+Later, we met up with others in the group at a service stop and swapped stories.
+We weren’t the only ones to get blown over.
+Every rider had their own “that was scary” moment from that morning.

-This is one of the reasons why overlanding with others is so good – only those who were on the side of that hill on that morning can really appreciate what this one was like.
-I should perhaps have recorded a little piece to camera in the immediate aftermath to try and convey a sense of what it felt like in the moment, but you’ll just have to take my word for it – an experience I will never forget.
+This is one of the reasons why overlanding with others is so valuable; only those who were on that hillside can truly understand what it felt like.
+I probably should’ve recorded a little piece to camera in the aftermath to capture it properly, but you’ll just have to take my word for it: an experience I’ll never forget.

 Zero Visibility

-Getting blown over aside, we had lots of wet and windy days motorcycling in Iceland – as well as a mini heatwave – and we just dealt with it.
-If you are going to Iceland, to ride a bike or anything else, you do need to go prepared for whatever the weather might decide to throw at you.
+Aside from the wind drama, we had plenty of wet and windy days – plus a mini heatwave – and we just got on with it.
+If you’re heading to Iceland, whether on a bike or otherwise, go prepared for whatever the weather decides to throw at you.

-Unfortunately, the rain and fog meant our planned ride on the F570 to and around Snæfellsjökull – the glacier-peaked “stratovolcano” in the far west – was off the cards.
-It was meant to be Iceland’s last hurrah for us, our final riding day before heading back into Reykjavik.
-But with very low cloud and heavy rain there seemed little sense (and point) heading up a twisty and rocky mountain pass to see nothing.
-I was disappointed, certainly, but it will still be there if and when we return to Iceland.
+Sadly, the rain and fog meant our planned ride on the F570 to and around Snæfellsjökull, the glacier-topped stratovolcano in the far west, was off the cards.
+It was meant to be Iceland’s last hurrah, our final riding day before returning to Reykjavík.
+But with low cloud and heavy rain, there seemed little point in tackling a twisty, rocky mountain pass to see… nothing.

 Splodz Blogz | F650GS and a Rainbow in Iceland's Westfjords